On “Task Overview”

 On “Task List”

-Tasks are always sorted automatically by title, never manually.
+Tasks are always sorted automatically — either by date & time or by title — never manually.
 That’s because tasks can be in more than one list at the same time; which list would define the desired order?

 When tasks are sorted by title, numbers are treated as you’d probably expect: “10.
 Do this” follows “9.
 Do that”, not “1.
 Do the other thing”.